This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The CDC also includes heavy drinking in its definition of excessive alcohol consumption.
 For women, heavy drinking is 8 or more drinks per week for women and 15 or more drinks per week for men.

-Genetics, Gender, And Other Factors
+Genetics, Gender, and Other Factors to Consider

 What is the recommended number of drinks per week for women?
 The recommended number of drinks per week for women is no more than 7, according to the CDC and the National Institute on Alcohol Abuse and Alcoholism (NIAAA).